librasteve/raku-org-25-proto/Review.md

 Thanks for agreeing to review the first attempt of a prototype.
 Please bear in mind the following.

+Spike01 is live here https://proto25.harcstack.org

+You can also see the README to install and run locally if you prefer.

 ## Review Process

 Coming off the kitchen docs / website conversation, we agreed to limit the initial review to the summit participants plus Damian.